zplus11/Phonebook_python/README.md

 - [x] Search for a friend's details,
 - [x] Reset your numbers (and create a backup file) or restore from an existing backup file,
 - [x] Add or edit notes for an existing friend.
+- [x] Change colour themes of the book.
+- [ ] Change language for the program.

 ## How to use
 To install the program, navigate to your desired directory and run `git clone https://github.com/zplus11/Phonebook_python.git` in the console.
 Or simply download `phonebook.py` file manually and run it from there.